 This Toolkit is the result of collaboration amongst many units and individuals.
-Initiated by Lucyna M. Lach, Marcy Slapcoff and Kira Smith at TLS, this resource includes the perspectives of many faculty, students and staff.
+Initiated by Lucyna M. Lach of the Faculty of Arts, and Marcy Slapcoff and Kira Smith of Teaching and Learning Services, this resource includes the perspectives of many faculty, students and staff.
 Thank you to everyone!

 Teaching and Learning Services